hexpm/specifications/registry-v2.md

 The `visibility` field controls who can fetch the resource:

-* `VISIBILITY_PRIVATE` — served only to authenticated callers who can access the repository, the same auth pipeline as `/packages/NAME` on a private repository.
+* `VISIBILITY_PRIVATE` is served only to authenticated callers who can access the repository, using the same authentication rules as `/packages/NAME` on a private repository.
-* `VISIBILITY_PUBLIC` — served to any caller, authenticated or not, so projects that are not members of the repository can opt in to the policy.
+* `VISIBILITY_PUBLIC` is served to any caller, authenticated or not.

 The auth decision is made per-object by inspecting the payload's `visibility` field; the path and signing model are identical in both cases.
-If the payload cannot be decoded — signature mismatch, unknown enum value, missing required field — the edge must fail closed and require authentication.
+If the payload cannot be decoded because of a signature mismatch, unknown enum value, or missing required field, the edge MUST fail closed and require authentication.

 ### Repository policies

-A policy carries a list of [`RepositoryPolicy`](/registry/policy.proto) entries, one per repository it constrains — in practice `hexpm` (public packages) and the organization's own repository.
+A policy carries a list of [`RepositoryPolicy`](/registry/policy.proto) entries, one per repository it constrains.
 Each candidate release is matched to the entry whose `repository` equals the release's repository.
 A release from a repository with no matching entry is unconstrained by the policy.

 A matched entry has two parts, evaluated in this order for each candidate release `{repository, package, version}`:

-1. **Overrides** (`overrides`) — package-scoped decisions and exceptions.
+1. **Overrides** (`overrides`) are package-scoped decisions and exceptions.
 A matching `OVERRIDE_ACTION_ALLOW` permits the release and bypasses every policy restriction; `OVERRIDE_ACTION_DENY` blocks it.
 When several ALLOW or DENY overrides match, the one with the most specific `requirement` wins (a `requirement`-bearing entry is more specific than a bare-package entry).
 If no final override decides the release, matching ADVISORY, RETIREMENT, and COOLDOWN overrides remove only their selected restriction.
-2. **Restriction** (`restriction`) — applied to every release that was not permitted or blocked by a final override.
+2. **Restriction** (`restriction`) applies to every release that was not permitted or blocked by a final override.
 A release is blocked if any remaining limit fires.

 A `PackageRef` matches a release when its `package` equals the release's package and, if `requirement` is set, the release's version satisfies that requirement using Hex version-requirement semantics.

-Policy editors should populate an ADVISORY override's `requirement` from the advisory's affected ranges when the override is created.
-Keeping that recorded scope prevents a later expansion of the same advisory from being accepted without another policy change.
-Each advisory range uses `and` between its bounds and separate ranges use `or`. `and` binds before `or`, and parentheses aren't valid in Hex version requirements.

 Each `Override` action has a fail-closed field contract:

-* `OVERRIDE_ACTION_ALLOW` and `OVERRIDE_ACTION_DENY` set neither selector.
+* `OVERRIDE_ACTION_ALLOW` and `OVERRIDE_ACTION_DENY` MUST set neither selector.
 ALLOW bypasses all policy restrictions, while DENY blocks the release.
-* `OVERRIDE_ACTION_ADVISORY` sets only `advisory_id`.
+* `OVERRIDE_ACTION_ADVISORY` MUST set `advisory_id` and MUST NOT set `retirement_reason`.
 The identifier matches the advisory's primary ID or any alias, case-insensitively.
 It removes only that advisory, so another advisory affecting the same release is still evaluated.
-* `OVERRIDE_ACTION_RETIREMENT` sets only `retirement_reason`.
+* `OVERRIDE_ACTION_RETIREMENT` MUST set `retirement_reason` and MUST NOT set `advisory_id`.
 It accepts the release only while its current retirement reason equals that value.
-A changed reason is evaluated as a new finding.
-Changing only the retirement message does not change the match.
+If the retirement reason changes, the override no longer matches.
+The retirement message does not affect matching.
-* `OVERRIDE_ACTION_COOLDOWN` sets neither selector.
+* `OVERRIDE_ACTION_COOLDOWN` MUST set neither selector.
 It bypasses only the cooldown declared by this policy.
-A project's local cooldown still applies independently.

-Every override may carry a comment that clients surface as the policy's explanation.
-Comments must contain at most 500 Unicode code points and must be valid UTF-8 without Unicode control, format, line separator, or paragraph separator characters.
+Every override may carry an optional comment.
+Comments MUST contain at most 500 Unicode code points and MUST be valid UTF-8 without Unicode control, format, line separator, or paragraph separator characters.
 Comments on a `VISIBILITY_PUBLIC` policy are public.

-Clients ignore an override if it is malformed, has an unknown action or retirement reason, has an invalid package requirement, or sets selector fields that its action does not permit.
-Ignoring invalid override data keeps the affected release subject to the policy restriction.
-Clients should warn when a loaded policy contains unknown override actions.
-Older clients continue applying field 3 ALLOW and DENY overrides.
-They decode newer actions as unknown enum values and ignore their unknown selector and comment fields, so advisory, retirement, and cooldown overrides can't make an older client fail open.
+Clients MUST ignore an override if it is malformed, has an unknown action or retirement reason, has an invalid package requirement, or sets selector fields that its action does not permit.
+An ignored override MUST NOT remove a restriction or otherwise accept the affected release.

 #### Restriction limits

 * `advisory_min_severity` is set and the release's maximum advisory severity is greater than or equal to it.
 It is an `AdvisorySeverity` (imported from [`package.proto`](/registry/package.proto), `SEVERITY_NONE` … `SEVERITY_CRITICAL`). `SEVERITY_NONE` blocks any release that has any advisory at all.
 * `retirement_reasons` is non-empty and the release's `retired.reason` is one of the listed values.
 Each is a `RetirementReason` (imported from [`package.proto`](/registry/package.proto), `RETIRED_OTHER` … `RETIRED_RENAMED`).
 * `cooldown` is set and non-zero and the release's `published_at` is more recent than `now - cooldown_duration`.
-The grammar matches the Hex cooldown configuration grammar: `"Nd"`, `"Nw"`, `"Nmo"`, or `"0"`; `"0"` (or unset) imposes no minimum age.
+The grammar is `"Nd"`, `"Nw"`, `"Nmo"`, or `"0"`; `"0"` (or unset) imposes no minimum age.

-### Client behavior

-A conformant client:

-1. **Reads one policy reference from its opt-in sources** (e.g. project file, environment variable, global config), using the client's documented configuration precedence.
-2. **Fetches and verifies the active policy** before resolution, using the configured public key for the repository.
-3. **Filters the candidate set at resolution time only.** Lockfile entries are trusted at install; filtering does not apply to versions already in the lockfile.
-4. **Caches each policy independently** with last-known-good fall-back on fetch failure (network, 5xx, signature mismatch).
-The maximum staleness window should be at most 30 days, bounding the suppression window for a network adversary.

-The active policy and local cooldown compose by strictest-wins.
-Local cooldown configuration can increase the effective cooldown but cannot lower a cooldown declared by the policy.

-### Auditing

-Clients expose three audit modes for locked dependencies:

-* The default audit reports all advisory and retirement findings without applying dependency policies.
-* The policy-overrides audit starts with all advisory and retirement findings, then reports only findings that are not accepted by a matching ALLOW, ADVISORY, or RETIREMENT override.
-* The policy audit reports only findings rejected by the active policy's advisory severity threshold, retirement reasons, and matching overrides.

-The two policy-aware audit modes require an active policy and fail when it cannot be loaded.
-Project advisory and retirement ignores are additive and are applied after policy evaluation.
-Policy-aware audit modes cover security advisories and release retirements; they do not audit cooldown restrictions or perform general lockfile validation.

 ## Links